Hotel Air Quality: Know Before You Go

 Even if the hotel is following proper renovation procedures, you may not want to endure the noise and hassle of reconstruction during your stay.

+There aren’t industry-wide rules or regulations for air quality, but individual companies are slowly making changes to make their hotels better places.
 The bottom line is, the more we band together and push for change, the better our chances for improving the air we share and breathe.
+Providing guests with a clean environment by removing common pollutants from hotel rooms and public areas is crucial for guest satisfaction and well-being.